n8-c-reason/com1001-2024/technical-FAQ.md

 3. [Problems with Git](#3-problems-with-git)
 4. [Getting the Most Out of Codio](#4-getting-the-most-out-of-codio)

-If your issue doesn't seem to appear on the page, check "[How to Ask Questions](#questions)" first, before asking a question.
+If you're certain your issue doesn't seem to appear on the page, check the next section "[How to Ask Questions](#questions)", first.

 If you think an issue needs to be added to this FAQ, [contact Phil McMinn](mailto:p.mcminn@sheffield.ac.uk).

-Note that this FAQ covers technical issues only!

 <!--
+Note that this FAQ covers technical issues only.
 **If you're experiencing a team issue, or have a question about the team project**, check out the check the [Assignment FAQ](https://vle.shef.ac.uk/webapps/blackboard/execute/content/blankPage?cmd=view&content_id=_5820338_1&course_id=_96428_1&mode=reset)